raghavmecheri/viper/misc/LRM.md

 ### 5.1.3 Jump Statements
 Jump statements are statements located within the scope of an iterator statement which dictates how to proceed within the iterator statement.
 #### 5.1.3.1 Continue Statement
+The continue statement appears in for statements and while statements.
+When the program encounters this statement, it will ignore any statements left in the iterator statement and go back to the beginning of the iterator statement.
 #### 5.1.3.2 Break Statement
+The break statement appears in for statements and while statements.
+When the program encounters this statement, it will ignore any statements left in the iterator statement and leave the iterator statement, proceeding with other statements within the code, if any.
 ## 5.2 Expressions
+Expressions in viper yield the recipe for evaluation.
+Expressions can be any data type in its simplest form and it can include operators in more complex forms.
+These include simple arithmetic expressions which yield a float or integer type, or boolean expressions which yield a true or false when evaluated.
+Functions, which take in input as parameters and returns a value are also considered expressions in Viper.
 ### 5.2.1 Truth-Value Expression
+Truth-Value expressions in Viper are boolean expressions.
+They can include logical operators and when evaluated, must return a value of type bool.
 ### 5.2.2 Functions
+Functions take input and may return output.
+Functions take the form of "returnType func functionName(parameter1, parameter2, ...)"
+The returnType is the type of the output that must be returned from the function.
+The func, is literally the word func.
+The functionName is the name of the function which must use the same convention as variables in Viper.
+The (parameter1, parameter2, ...), is the input of the function where each parameter is a variable.
+If a function is called, the statements in its scope will run, using any parameters given to the function and then returning the value of type, returnType, using the keyword return.
+Functions are called by writing the function name followed by a parantheses of parameters, if any.
 #### 5.2.2.1 Arrow Functions
+Viper supports arrow functions as well.
 ## 5.3 Operators
 ### 5.3.1 Unary Operators
 #### 5.3.1.1 The NOT Operator